 This will require an intimate understanding of how to engage audiences (regardless of their physical location) and create value for sponsors to (ultimately) generate revenue.

 “We had our ‘ah-ha moment’ following discussions with universities, institutes of higher learning and industry stakeholders,” Arlando explained.
 “We need to re-examine the composition of skills in today’s typical MICE professional and understand which skills are timeless, which skills are outdated, which skills can be transferred, and which skills we are lacking.”

-Arlando references skills in broadcasting and digital content production as areas of focus and says MICE businesses will need to assess whether they embed or outsource these new skills in order to manage costs more effectively.
+Arlando references skills in broadcasting and digital content production as areas of focus and says MICE businesses will need to assess whether they embed or outsource such talent in order to manage costs effectively.

 “There are lots of interesting applications when it comes to cost and revenue structure...
 Singapore is a 'living lab' so we’re doing our own lab exercises now and, if it works well, we plan to share our findings with the global MICE industry,” he said.

-The IRR is now available, however MICE professionals will need to join SACEOS as a member to access it, where annual fees for ordinary members are between S$800 and S$1,700, and membership for individuals is S$100.
+The IRR is now available, however events professionals will need to join SACEOS in order to access the document.
+Annual fees for ordinary members are between S$800 and S$1,700, and membership for individuals is S$100.
 IRR 2.0 will be released at the end of 2020.